anujgarg2291/PhoneVerifyApp/README.md

 **3. Handle the Response:**

 	•	If the phone number is valid, the response is stored in the local database, and the carrier and location details are displayed to the user.
 	•	If the phone number is invalid, an error message is shown and no data is saved.

+**Architecture**

+The project structure seems to follow an MVVM (Model-View-ViewModel) architecture.
+Here’s a breakdown of each component are:

+1. APIManager: This folder contains services related to handling API calls.
+In an MVVM architecture, the service layer (or network layer) is often separated to fetch or send data to external services or APIs.
+It would typically be called by the ViewModel when it needs data.

+2. Constant: This folder seems to hold global constants that are shared across the project.
+Constants are often separated in such files to keep the codebase clean and to avoid magic numbers or hard-coded values.

+3. DataStore

+•	PhoneValidationModel: This looks like a local storage or data persistence layer.
+It could represent Core Data models or other persistent data structures for handling phone validation.
+•	PersistenceController: Likely responsible for managing and controlling persistent storage (e.g., Core Data stack or any other database setup).

 **License**